-An armoured hoof crunched into the wreckage behind him, announcing its presence with ominous intent.
+An armoured hoof crunched into the wreckage behind him, announcing its presence with an ominous thud.

 The Sangheili Ultra towered over him; a hellish nightmare, back-lit by the burning flames of the annihilated Pelican.
 Held aloft in its hand was a shimmering energy sword.
 Its eyes bore down menacingly into his own.
 The alien warbled something unintelligible in its foul tongue, raising its hand to strike.
 Joseph went to roll around and bring his weapon to bear, even as he realised it was far too late.

 Something landed on the Elite's back.
-On Joseph's HUD, a single acknowledgement glowed into life, signifying one thing.
+On Joseph's HUD, a single acknowledgement blinked into life, signifying one thing.

 Engagement order received.

-The de-activated hand grip of the Elite's energy blade.
+The de-activated grip of the Elite's energy blade.